How to Respond to Negative Google Reviews: Templates & Best Practices

 Thank you for bringing this to my attention.
 Billing transparency is something we take seriously, and I want to make sure we resolve any confusion or error as quickly as possible.

-I've reviewed your account and [either: I'd like to discuss the charges with you directly, as I want to ensure everything is accurate / I can see there may have been a discrepancy that I want to address immediately].
+I've reviewed your account and [either: I'd like to discuss the charges with you directly, as I want to ensure everything is accurate / I can see there may have been a discrepancy that I want to address right away].

 Please contact me directly at [email] or [phone number] so we can review the details together.
 If there's been an error on our part, we'll correct it right away.
 If there's been a miscommunication about our pricing or fee structure, I'd like to clarify that personally.

-I appreciate you giving us the opportunity to address this, and I look forward to resolving this for you.
+I appreciate you giving us the chance to address this, and I look forward to resolving this for you.

 [Your Name], [Title]